bluesky-social/cookbook/python-oauth-web-app/README.md

 # OAuth Web Service with Python

 This is a example project showing how to implement an Python web service which uses atproto OAuth for authentication.
 It uses Flask as a web framework, and sqlite as a database to store session tokens.
+The implementation details are best understood in combination with the [OAuth Client Implementation guide](https://docs.bsky.app/docs/advanced-guides/oauth-client), but see [OAuth Introduction](http://atproto.com/guides/oauth) for a higher level overview.

 There is currently a version of this deployed at <https://oauth-flask.demo.bsky.dev/>, though this may not be maintained long-term.